You can create content that combines a variety of materials to view together, such as text, multimedia, and attachments.

 Word count in the editor

-As you type in the editor, the word count appears below the editor.
+As you enter text in the editor, the word count appears below the editor.
 After you save, the word count no longer appears.

 These items are included in the word count: